 To ensure the sustained success of Bechtle AG, diversity is key well beyond a general CSR agenda.
 Embedding diversity in Bechtle's own teams elevates the working atmosphere, spurs productivity, and ultimately enhances employee satisfaction.
 Not least, non-discriminatory recruiting across all talent is the only way that gets organisations anywhere near filling the extensive need for qualified professionals.
-Bechtle AG's Executive Board hence takes a very open approach to diversity, and has always welcomed female talent in executive roles.
-In its resolution of 17 January 2020, the Executive Board thus set targets for a female quota at the two executive levels under the Executive Board.
-The first executive level under the Executive Board comprises group-wide Executive Vice Presidents with a current female percentage of zero and a target of 22 per cent to be achieved by 31 January 2025.
-The second executive level under the Executive Board comprises the managing directors and direct reports to members of the Executive Board with a current female percentage of 10.7, or 14 people (previous year: 7.8 per cent) and a target of 25 per cent, also to be achieved by 31 January 2025.
+Bechtle AG's Executive Board hence takes a very open approach to diversity, and has always welcomed female talent in leading roles.
+In its resolution of 17 January 2020, the Executive Board thus set targets for a female quota at the two management levels under the Executive Board.
+The first management level under the Executive Board comprises group-wide Executive Vice Presidents and Vice Presidents.
+Until the 31 December 2023, the proportion of women working at this level was 0 per cent.
+The target is 22 per cent, or two positions, by 31 January 2025.
+A Vice President for the Netherlands was appointed on 01 January 2024, and a Vice President for France will be appointed from 01 April 2024.
+The proportion of women on the first management level under the Executive Board will therefore be 13.3 per cent from 01 April 2024.
+The second management level under the Executive Board comprises the managing directors and direct reports to members of the Executive Board with the proportion of women standing at 11.2 per cent or 14 people as of 31 December 2023 (previous year: 10.7 per cent).
+The Executive Board has set a target of 25 per cent, or 31 positions, also to be achieved by 31 January 2025.

 The Executive Board of Bechtle AG requires the organisation and all employees to abide by the law.
 To underscore the importance of doing so, Bechtle published a Code of Conduct as early as 2010, which is binding for all employees and serves as a guideline to help individuals avoid breaches and respond appropriately to compliance-related events.
 In 2021, the Code of Conduct has been extensively revised.
 In addition, Bechtle maintains a dedicated Compliance Board composed of the Executive Board and a permanent representative of Bechtle's Legal department.
 The Compliance Board can be approached by all employees as well as external parties via a hotline and secure e-mail.
 The Compliance Board reviews and evaluates leads and violations and initiates appropriate measures.
 Additionally, the Compliance Board advises decision makers in resolving compliance-relevant situations.
 It continually reviews reported incidents and uses insights gained through this practice to further develop and substantiate policies.
-In 2022, the whistleblower process for reporting incidents was has been enhanced to make it more accessible for third persons.
+In 2022, the whistleblower process for reporting incidents has been enhanced to make it more accessible for third persons.

 Bechtle AG's Executive Board has been concerned with the topic of sustainability for years.
 This led to the Sustainability Strategy which was published in 2021 and outlines four areas of action alongside concrete objectives that the company aims to achieve by 2030.
-In 2022, Bechtle also released the complementary Climate Protection Strategy 2030.
-At the heart of this strategy lies the ambition to achieve net-zero carbon emissions across the group by 2030, largely through reductive measures.
+In 2022, Bechtle also released the complementary Climate Protection Strategy 2030, which states the company's entrepreneurial activities are guided by the 1.5 °C Paris Agreement goal set in 2015.
+At its heart are Bechtle's targets for direct and indirect carbon emissions along the supply chain following a two-fold approach of avoidance and reduction.
 The Executive Board is aware of the risks and opportunities that social and environmental factors pose to the company.
 Consequently, the evaluation and monitoring of sustainability risks plays a decisive role in Bechtle AG's risk management.